Djhyv2/HeroesAndMonsters/Roles.md

 Each turn conists of the following:
 - Reveal any players who were killed on the last turn
 - A period of deliberation
+- The active player choses a target for a quest
-- A vote to send a hero on a quest to kill a target
+- A vote happens to send a hero on a quest to kill that target
-    - This requires atleast half of all players vote in favor
+    - This requires atleast half of all players vote in favor to pass
-    - One of the people who voted for the quest must reveal they are a hero and agree to go on the quest.
+    - If the vote passes, one of the people who voted for the quest must reveal they are a hero and agree to go on the quest.
     - If both conditions are met the target is killed.
-    - A player killed by a quest has their role revealed.
+    - A player killed by a quest has their team revealed.
 - Odysseus will act
 - Helen will act
 - Achilles will act